-- A. Any uses permitted in the C-2 zone Any of the following uses: - 1.
-Any kind of manufacturing, processing, or treatment of products other than any which produces, causes or emits any fumes, odor, dust; smoke, gas, noise or vibrations which are or may be detrimental to properties in the neighborhood or to the welfare of the occupants thereof; - 2.
-Automobile assembling, body and fender works, painting, upholstering, dismantling and used parts storage when operated or maintained wholly within a building;
+- A. Any uses permitted in the C-2 zone Any of the following uses:

+- 1. Manufacturing, processing, or treatment of products that do not produce, cause, or emit fumes, odor, dust, smoke, gas, noise or vibrations which are or may be detrimental to properties in the neighborhood or to the welfare of the occupants thereof;

-3. Animal hospitals, kennels, and veterinaries; 4.
-Bakeries; 5.
-Blacksmith shops; 6.
-Boat building; 7.
-Bottling plants; 8.
-Breweries; 9.
-Building material storage yards; 10.
-Cabinet or carpenter shops; 11.
-Carpet, awning, blinds, or mattress upholstery shops including cleaning and repair; 12.
-Contractor's plants or storage yards; 13.
-Creameries; 14.
-Distributing plants; 15.
-Draying; freighting or trucking yards or terminals; 16.
-Electric welding and electroplating; 17.
-Frozen and refrigerated food lockers; 18.
-Feed and fuel yards; 19.
-Fruit and vegetable canning, freezing, packing, and preserving plants; 20.
-Ice and cold storage plants; 21.
-Laboratories, experimental and the like; 22.
-Laundries, cleaning, and dyeing plants; 23.
-Lumber yards;
+- 2. Animal hospitals, kennels, and veterinaries;

+- 3. Automobile assembling, body and fender works, painting, upholstering, dismantling and used parts storage when operated or maintained wholly within a building;

+- 4. Bakeries;

+- 5. Blacksmith shops;

+- 6. Boat building;

+- 7. Bottling plants;

+- 8. Breweries;

+- 9. Building material storage yards;

+- 10. Cabinet or carpenter shops;

+- 11. Carpet, awning, blinds, or mattress upholstery shops including cleaning and repair;

+- 12. Contractor's plants or storage yards;

+- 13. Creameries;

+- 14. Distributing plants;

+- 15. Draying; freighting or trucking yards or terminals;

+- 16. Electric welding and electroplating;

+- 17. Feed and fuel yards;

+- 18. Frozen and refrigerated food lockers;

+- 19. Fruit and vegetable canning, freezing, packing, and preserving plants;

+- 20. Ice and cold storage plants;

+- 21. Laboratories, experimental and the like;

+- 22. Laundries, cleaning, and dyeing plants;

+- 23. Lumber yards;

-Machine shops (except punch presses of over twenty tons rated capacity, drop hammers, and automatic screw machines);
+- 24. Machine shops (except punch presses of over twenty tons rated capacity, drop hammers, and automatic screw machines);

-Meat packing and processing;
+- 25. Meat packing and processing;

-Motion picture studios;
+- 26. Motion picture studios;

+- 27. Paint mixing plants (not employing a boiling process);

+- 28. Personal storage warehouses (mini-storage);

+- 29. Public utilities buildings and service yards, distributing stations, and electric transmission substations;

-- 27. Residential caretaker units, limited to one caretaker unit per parcel; Multi-family residential in conjunction with a planned development (PD) combining zone; - 28.
-Paint mixing plants (not employing a boiling process); - 29.
-Public utilities buildings and service yards, distributing stations, and electric transmission substations; - 30.
-Rubber fabrication or products made from finished rubber; - 31.
-Sheet metal shops; - 32.
-Stone monument works; - 33.
-Storage spaces for transit and transportation equipment; - 34.
-Vehicle repairing and overhauling shops; - 35.
-Wholesale businesses, storage buildings and warehouses; - 36.
+- 30. Residential caretaker units, limited to one caretaker unit per parcel; Multi-family residential in conjunction with a planned development (PD) combining zone;

+- 31. Rubber fabrication or products made from finished rubber;

+- 32. Sheet metal shops;

+- 33. Stone monument works;

+- 34. Storage spaces for transit and transportation equipment; - 35.
+Trade schools; - 36.
+Upholstery shops; - 37.
+Used car sales areas; - 38.
+Vehicle repairing and overhauling shops; - 39.
+Vehicle storage (cars, trucks, boats, and RVs); - 40.
+Wholesale businesses, storage buildings and warehouses; - 41.
 Manufacture of: - a.
 Billboards and advertising structures, electric or neon signs, - b.
 Ceramic products, - c.
 Clothing or garments, - d.
 Cosmetics, perfume and toiletries, drugs, and pharmaceuticals, - e.
 Electronic components, instruments, and devices, - f.
 Food products (except the rendering or refining of fats or oils), - g.
 Furniture, - h.
 Musical instruments and toys, - i.
 Shoes, - j.
 Soap (cold mix only), - k.
-Textiles, and - Manufacturing, compounding, assembling or treatment of articles or merchandise from the following previously prepared materials: bone, cellophane, canvas, clay, cloth, cork, felt, feathers, fiber, fur, glass, hair, horn, leather, metal, rubber, semiprecious metals or stones, shell, textiles, tobacco, wood, yard, and paint not employing a boiling process;
+Textiles, and - 1.
+Manufacturing, compounding, assembling or treatment of articles or merchandise from the following previously prepared materials: bone, cellophane, canvas, clay, cloth, cork, felt, feathers, fiber, fur, glass, hair, horn, leather, metal, rubber, semiprecious metals or stones, shell, textiles, tobacco, wood, yard, and paint not employing a boiling process; - B. Accessory buildings necessary to such use located on the same lot or parcel of land may be permitted. - C. Any use conducted within the I-1 zone shall comply with the provisions of Chapter 18.50, site plans.

-- B. Accessory buildings necessary to such use located on the same lot or parcel of land may be permitted. - C. Any use conducted within the I-1 zone shall comply with the provisions of Chapter 18.50, site plans. - D. Industrial parks or research and development campuses may be conditionally permitted and shall include low-rise structures limited to two stories not to exceed thirty-five feet, with landscaped or open space areas."
+D. Industrial parks or research and development campuses may be conditionally permitted and shall include low-rise structures limited to two stories not to exceed thirty-five feet, with landscaped or open space areas."

-SECTION 22.
+SECTION 21.
 Chapter 18.41, I-2 ZONE - HEAVY INDUSTRIAL, is amended as follows: